RoboRudy/1stProj/README.md

    a.Front-End Web DEV
     b.
 Mobile Web Dev
       c.
 Full Stack Web Dev

 3. Projects
   a.
 Portfolio website/ Front-end and Mobile capable
   b.
 SimpleAndroid Web app that can randomly provide "feel good quotes" Tied to an API off of a site c.Fitness App using JN Workout program
-    Ca. Tracking, resources on how to perform the excercises, Macros, Tips of the day.
+    - Ca. Tracking, resources on how to perform the excercises, Macros, Tips of the day.

 4. Things Learned and applied
    a.
 A form of reflection that would be nice to look back on.
 Blog of sorts.
    b.
 Have Git link for a breakdown of progress

 5. Contact Page
     - LinkedIn
     - Business Email
     - BUsiness line

+TEst TEst